Football Fanatic Itinerary

 Saturday should be a free day (we’re assuming the game is on Sunday) so you’ll have plenty of time to see the sights in Seattle Southside.
-If you’re staying in SeaTac, you should take advantage of the FREE shuttle to Westfield Southcenter, the largest shopping center in the state.
+Start your day off at Westfield Southcenter, the largest shopping center in the state.
 You’ll find plenty of boutiques and big box stores here and if you need to gear up for the game, there’s a Seattle Team Shop with everything you need.

 After your shopping spree, it’s time for an adrenaline rush.
 Right down the street from Westfield sits a high-octane go-karting heaven, Sykart.
 The engines on these go-karts are so extreme that you typically need to have a driver’s license to race here.
 However, the weekends allow for kids eight years of age and older to have a spin.
 After your race is over, head back to Westfield and enjoy some delicious, local seafood at Duke’s Chowder House.

 Duke’s is known for their chowder, but they’ve got all sorts of delectable treats from the Pacific.
 Parents can dine on Dungeness crab stuffed halibut while the kids enjoy fish and chips or chicken strips.
 Duke’s is the reigning TripAdvisor king of Tukwila, currently holding the #1 spot, so it is a must-try for visitors to the area.

 After lunch, take the escalator up to Round 1 for some bowling, gaming, and karaoke.
 This entertainment megaplex offers a good time for everyone and it’s easy to spend more than you’d like trying to rescue the tsum tsums from their claw machine dungeon, but when you’ve finally had your fill, take a trip across the street to Odin Brewing for dinner.
 Odin serves up delicious housemade barbecue that pairs perfectly with the Norse-inspired beers.
 Once you’ve had enough Viking brew and eats to satisfy your appetite, you should probably call it a night to get a good night’s sleep before the game.